buildbot/buildbot/master/docs/manual/worker-transition.rst

 .. todo::

     * This list will be updated along with actual changing of the API.

     * Most of this list can be generated/verified by grepping use of ``worker_transition`` helpers.

+    * Some of attribute/methods that were renamed may be actually private.
+      If they are private, then no fallback should be provided and they change shouldn't be documented.

 .. list-table::
    :header-rows: 1